 Becky was born and raised in Leduc, Alberta.
 Her post-secondary schooling started in Red Deer College where she had the opportunity to play college hockey for 2 years on the female varsity team, Red Deer College Queens.
 Following her time in Red Deer, she attended the University of Alberta with a major in Animal Health, focusing on Food Animals.
 In 2012, Becky was accepted into the University of Calgary Faculty of Veterinary Medicine, where she pursued an area of emphasis in production animal health, specifically cattle medicine.
 For the last year, Becky has been working in Rocky Mountain House engaging in a busy mixed animal practice.

-Becky is eager to put down roots in the Spruce Grove and Stony Plain area, and start on with the Tri-Municipal and Meridian Veterinary Teams.
-Her family consists of her younger brother who lives in Calgary, and father and mother who reside at Pigeon Lake Village.
-She shares her home with her fur baby, Gus, who has been with her throughout her veterinary studies.
+Becky’s family consists of her younger brother who lives in Calgary, and father and mother who reside at Pigeon Lake Village.
+She shares her home with her fiancé, and her fur baby Gus, who has been with her throughout her veterinary studies.
 Becky’s personal interests include hockey, camping, boating, ice fishing, and quality family time.

 Ashleigh grew up on a grain and chicken farm west of Stony Plain and knew that she wanted to pursue veterinary medicine from a young age.
 This dream was made possible when Ashleigh was accepted into the University of Calgary’s Faculty of Veterinary Medicine.
 She graduated in 2014 and has been working at busy small animal clinics in Edmonton and Spruce Grove.